ZZY816/CoRP/README.md

-# Co-Salient Object Detection with Co-Representation Purification
+# **Co-Salient Object Detection with Co-Representation Purification**

-# The complete code will be released in February 2023
+This repository is the official PyTorch implementation of our TPAMI2023 paper.